 Why Everyone needs a Birthday Cake

-Being a small business owner, finding time for yourself, let alone friends and family, can be incredibly challenging.
-When I finally achieved a better work-life balance, I celebrated by opening a shop!
-However, amidst the new set of challenges at Anges, my social life took a back seat.
-I skipped friends' weddings, neglected family gatherings for Durga Puja (a Bengali Christmas), and hit a low point when I failed to make an effort for my husband's 30th birthday—a milestone that deserves celebration, whether with a massive party or a small birthday cake.
+Anyway, amidst the brand new set of challenges at Anges, my social life, predictably, took a back seat.
+I skipped friends’ weddings and family gatherings for Durga Puja and Diwali, and hit a low point when I failed to make an effort for my husband’s 30th birthday — a milestone that deserves celebration, whether with a massive party or a small birthday cake.
+(And if you want to go full sentimental overachiever, you can always make it wildly personal with bespoke cakes.)

 Birthday Cake Celebrations

-Why oh WHY did I not at least make a cake for my love on his birthday when I make them for others!?
-Aargh, I hate myself!
+WHY did I not at least make a cake for my main guy on his birthday when I make them everyday for literal strangers!?
+I should sack myself from my own bakery.

-Pigging out in a park.
+Cake was non-negotiable.
+Pigging out in a park?
+Our tradition.
 We did that a lot.
-Me, Nina, and MindyMugoo.

-Nina's untimely passing cast a dark shadow, and even with time, the pain lingers.
-I miss sharing things with her, having a friend to whinge to and make me feel better.
-I'm sad she's not here to witness Anges' growth, and I miss her birthday parties.
+Nina’s untimely passing cast a dark shadow, and even with time, the pain lingers.
+I miss sharing things with her — having my friend to laugh, cry and just be with.
+I’m sad she’s not here to witness Anges’ growth, and I miss her birthday parties.
+There’s a particular ache reserved for the person who would’ve been your loudest cheerleader, and now you’re cheering into a quiet room.

 Cupcakes For Nina's Birthday